Arrive at Bucharest airport and make your way to the railway station in Bucharest. You can either take a bus or a taxi.

 Transfer to Zarnesti from where you take the train to Brasov.
 Time to explore Brasov, this beautiful medieval city, considered the center of mountain tourism in Romania.

 Accommodation in a 3* hotel centrally located in Brasov.

 Today you will explore the surroundings of Brasov.
 The wooded massif of Postavaru rises to almost 1800m altitude and hosts one of Romania’s nicest ski resorts.
 So, after a bus ride to Poiana Brasov, you can decide to take the cable car up to the summit for a beautiful 360 degrees view of the Southern and Eastern Carpathians around Brasov.
 From here, a 4-5h trek will bring you to the old centre, following a wooded ridge and offering a beautiful viewpoint of old Brasov from the top of Tampa.
 Alternatively, you can start from the bottom of the cable car, in Poiana Brasov resort and reach the same place, or decide to only go for a tour of Tampa mountain, a roughly 3h endeavour up and down.

 In the afternoon you take the train to Bucharest – the capital city of Romania.

 Accommodation in Bucharest in a 3* hotel in the city center.

 Time to explore Bucharest, an astounding metropolis standing at the crossroads between East and West, once known as Little Paris, nowadays making a beautiful comeback after the communist aftermath.

-You are responsible for your transfer, by public bus or taxi, back to the airport to catch the flight home.
+Transfer by public bus or taxi to the airport to catch the flight home.